Suman00001/Java-Code/README.md

 # Java-Code
-Various types of java code will be here
+Various types of Problem Solving code is here.
+Java language is used here to code.